-Find articles in well-known and regularly used by IR scholars academic journals that focus on five of the following topics:
+Find academic research articles in well-known-used regularly by IR scholars-academic journals that focus on the following topics:

 Academic [a.k.a., scholarly or peer-reviewed] journal articles are an important means of disseminating research within the field of international relations.
-The purpose of this question is to help you understand how to find information in academic journals about research problems in international relations.
-Scholarly journal articles, along with books, government and international agency documents, and research center reports, will form the basis of your review and critical evaluation of existing literature about topics being investigated for papers assigned in IR courses.
+The purpose of this question is to help you understand how to locate information in academic journals about specific research problems in international affairs.
+Scholarly journal articles, along with books, government and international agency documents, and reports from research centers and think tanks, will form the basis of your review and critical evaluation of existing literature about topics being investigated for papers assigned in this and future IR courses.

 Go to the main page of the USC Libraries and click on the "Research Guides" link below the search box.
-If it is among the most popular guides, click on the guide for International Relations, then click on the tab "Finding Articles in Databases."
-If it is not among the most popular guides, click on the drop-down menu for "Policy, Planning, and Governmental Affairs" and choose the IR research guide from there.
+Scroll down to the Political Science & International Relations drop-down menu and click on the guide for International Relations.
+Once in the guide, click on the tab for "Finding Articles in Databases."

 HINT: When searching these databases, click on the advanced search option to reveal multiple search boxes.
-Enter keywords from the subjects [not the entire phrase] in each box.
-Also, pay attention to the source because not everything in the databases is an article from a journal.
+Enter keywords from the suggested topics--not the entire phrase--in each search box [e.g., "Europe" in one box, "refugees" in the second].
+Also, pay attention to the source because not everything in these databases is an article from a journal.